neptune-software/documentation/README.md

 ## Deploy process

 ### Publishing
-* On each push to the **master** branch the GitHub Action Workflow [Publish](https://github.com/neptune-software/documentation/actions/workflows/publish.yml) is triggered.
+* Each push to the **master** branch triggers the GitHub Action Workflow [Publish](https://github.com/neptune-software/documentation/actions/workflows/publish.yml).
-* All content from the `app_location` folder is uploaded to the static Azure site.
-The URL is [docs.neptune-software.com](https://docs.neptune-software.com).
+* All content from the `app_location` folder is uploaded to the [static Azure site](https://docs.neptune-software.com).

 ### Setup
 * The GitHub workflow is defined in [publish.yml](https://github.com/neptune-software/documentation/blob/master/.github/workflows/publish.yml)